makerdao/community/governance/votes/Executive vote - April 23, 2021.md

 ## Executive Summary

 If this executive proposal passes, the following **changes** will occur within the Maker Protocol:
-- The System Surplus Buffer will be increased from 30MM to 60MM over a period of 105 days, targeting 25% of incoming revenue used to burn MKR
+- The System Surplus Buffer will be increased from 30MM to 60MM over a period of 105 days, targeting 25% of incoming revenue used to burn MKR.
 - Multiple changes to stability fees and debt ceilings will be made to various vault types as detailed below.

 If this executive proposal passes, the following **additions** will be made to the Maker Protocol: